GSA/catalog-fgdc2iso/README.md

     $ make help

-Build the war file to `./build/fgdc2iso.war`.
+Build the WAR file to `./build/fgdc2iso.war`.

     $ make build

 Run the tests.
 You must have a license in order to run the tests.
-Copy your license to `saxon-license.lic` and it will be mounted into the docker container.
+Copy the saxon license to a file named `saxon-license.lic` in the root directory and it will be copied into the docker container.
+The saxon license can be found in the [datagov-delopy](https://github.com/GSA/datagov-deploy/) Ansible vault.

     $ make test